 Meet the Authors of Hands-on Start to Wolfram Mathematica, Second Edition

-January 24, 2017 — Jeremy Sykes, Publishing Assistant, Wolfram Media
+January 24, 2017 — Jeremy Sykes, Publishing Supervisor, Document & Media Systems

 Jeremy Sykes: To celebrate the release of Hands-on Start to Wolfram Mathematica and Programming with the Wolfram Language (HOS2), now in its second edition, I sat down with the authors.
 Working with Cliff, Kelvin and Michael as the book’s production manager has been an easy and engaging process.
 I’m thrilled to see the second edition in print, particularly now in its smaller, more conveniently sized format.